 The mission of SAM is to stimulate the appreciation, performance, creation and study of American musics of all eras, including the full range of activities and institutions associated with these musics.

 Promotes the research, study, and performance of music in all historical periods and cultural contexts, with particular focus on anthropology and cultural context.

 Print Location: ML460 .C36 2004

 Contains images and detailed descriptions of about 200 musical instruments donated from the personal collection of Roderic Knight, OC Professor Emeritus of Ethnomusicology.

 American Memory is a gateway to the Library of Congress's vast resources of digitized American historical materials.
-Comprising more than 9 million items that document U.S. history and culture, American Memory is organized into more than 100 thematic collections based on their original format, their subject matter, or who first created, assembled, or donated them to the Library.
+Comprising more than 9 million items that document U.S. history and culture, American Memory is organized into more than 100 thematic collections.

 Digital archive of medieval, Renaissance, and early-modern music manuscripts.
 More than 25,000 high-resolution images, many with extensive metadata.